InderKang/FreeFireRipper/README.md

 **A Vm with pre-installed Free Fire and required tools for ripping Free fire 3d models using ninjaripper, on Android/Mac/Windows/Linux**

+*Due To Some Runtime And Remote-Desktop Connection Problems This Project is currently using BlueStacks.
+Which takes a little bit more time to setup than previous SmartGaga Version Please Be Patient for it*

 # FreeFireRipper Basic
 # ➡️ Features (Adv+DisAdv)
 1. Works on every device and every os ✅